telerik/blazor-docs/getting-started/vs-code-integration/introduction.md

 # Visual Studio Code Integration Overview

-The **Telerik UI for Blazor Template Wizard** [Visual Studio Code](https://code.visualstudio.com/) Extension enhances the experience in developing Blazor web applications with Telerik UI for Blazor.
+The **Telerik UI for Blazor Template Wizard** Extension for [Visual Studio Code](https://code.visualstudio.com/) enhances the experience in developing Blazor web applications with Telerik UI for Blazor.

+{% if site.has_cta_panels == true %}
+{% include cta-panel-introduction.html %}
+{% endif %}

->caption The Telerik Blazor Extension for Visual Studio Code provides the following advantages:
+The extension for Visual Studio Code provides the following advantages:

 * It facilitates the [creation of projects]({% slug getting-started-vs-code-integration-new-project %}).

-* You can also use it to [add the Telerik Components to an existing project]({%slug getting-started-vs-code-integration-convert-project %}) with a few clicks.
+* It allows you to [add the Telerik Components to an existing project]({%slug getting-started-vs-code-integration-convert-project %}) with a few clicks.